kiboschool/tk-intro-to-data/src/lessons/intro-to-ml/supervised-learning.md

 <br>

-> ➡️ Next, we'll look at `classification and regression`... 🎯
+> ➡️ Next, we'll look at `Classification in ML`... 🎯